compilit/spgetti/README.md

   EventHandlers.
 - <b>EventHandler:</b> the handler for a specific Event.
 - <b>EventEmitter:</b> the main interactor for emitting Events.

+### Command-related (when you do use CQRS)

+- <b>Command:</b> a writing operation which is handled by a single handler.
+It provides a return value option to return an Id of a created entity for example.
+Or you could return a <a href="https://github.com/compilit/resultify">Result</a>.
+This return value should never be filled by a reading operation.
+- <b>CommandHandler:</b> the handler for a specific Command.
+- <b>CommandDispatcher:</b> the main interactor for dispatching Commands.

+### Query-related (when you do use CQRS)

+- <b>Query:</b> a reading operation which is handled by a single handler.
+- <b>QueryHandler:</b> the handler for a specific Query.
+- <b>QueryDispatcher:</b> the main interactor for dispatching Queries.

 Here is an example: